1rn19cs003/FullStackAssignment/README.md

 The swagger Screen shots have been attached you can see that .

-If you want to test it out using [Postman](https://www.postman.com/), make sure your request has an **Authorization** header If you see that, then congratulations 🎉🎊 You have successfully started your first Node Express Application Specification.
-If you see that, then congratulations - your local environment is working correctly and ready for use.
+If you want to test it out using [Postman](https://www.postman.com/), make sure your request has an **Authorization** header , If you see that, then congratulations 🎉🎊 You have successfully started your first Node Express Application Specification,your local environment is working correctly and ready for use.

 # Challenges
 The challenges I faced during this development included deployment issues.
 Although I have deployed several webpages and other backend services before, this time, I attempted to use `Vercel` and there was an issue with the rendering of the Swagger documentation.
 It took me one and a half days to resolve it, which led me to switch from Vercel to AWS EC2 for server deployment.